EvilAngel00/TWEB-Project01/documentation/Technical Documentation.md

 Javascript is a dynamic programming language mostly used in web applications.
 Its implementation allows client-side scripts to interact with the user, control the browser, communicate asynchronously and alter the content that is displayed.

+We used Javascript coupled with AngularJS for every aspect of our application.

 ### [AngularJS](https://angularjs.org/) <a href="https://angularjs.org/"><img src="img/logos/angularjs.png" height="72" width="72" ></a>

 AngularJS is a framework for Javascript adding a whole dynamic environment to HTML page declaration.